travis-ci/docs-travis-ci-com/user/workers/container-based-infrastructure.md

 This document describes Travis CI's newer container-based infrastructure and how to build your projects on it.

-This infrastructure differs from the current one in the following ways.
+This infrastructure differs from the current default in following ways.

 Jobs running on container-based infrastructure: